 The dedication service is a special moment when parents, in front of their church family, recognize that their child is a gift from God.
 Dedication is not the salvation of the child but the understanding that the child already belongs to the Lord.

 As a church, we are so happy for what God is doing in your family!
 This choice to dedicate your child is such a special decision and we know God will honor you for it.
 We love you and pray thatas you raise this child you would also discover just how much your heavenly Father loves you.
 And may His love be the source from which you draw the strength and support to love your child into who God has called them to be.
 This is the beginning of a wonderful journey and we are so excited to walk with you!
 Please read through the information below, complete the application and a staff member will contact you.
-There is also a mandatory meeting on May 20th at 12:15 in Room 7.
+There is also a mandatory meeting and someone will contact you with a date and time once you submit your form.

 Pastors Steve and Tami Abraham